FREQUENTLY ASKED QUESTIONS

 4. What is a good age to start piano lessons?

 In most cases, my youngest piano students are age 5 or 6, entering Kindergarten or 1st grade, and have a long enough attention span to stay engaged for the duration of a 30-minute lesson.
 After that, any age is a good age to start piano lessons!
-If you are looking for a way to encourage musical growth and development in children ages 0-5, I highly recommend the Goshen College Music Together program!
+If you are looking for a way to encourage musical growth and development in children ages 0-5, or if your K-2nd grader isn't quite ready for private lessons, I highly recommend the Goshen College Music Together program: Music Together Family Classes for ages 0-5 or Rhythm Kids for K-2nd!

 5. Do you teach adults?

 Yes!
 I have taught many adult piano students, from absolute beginners to avid music lovers with years of piano, and from college students through retired adults.
 I always enjoy learning to know each person and their story, and working with them to help them accomplish their musical goals.

 6. What are some of the advantages and disadvantages of online piano lessons?

 Online lessons eliminate the need for transportation to and from the studio, give the teacher an opportunity to see the student’s home practice environment, and provide a chance for fun and creative technology usage during the lesson.
 Online lessons also build independence in the student, since learning skills like counting measures and marking their own music will be even more necessary.
 A few disadvantages include reliance on stable internet, lack of in-person interaction for engaging communication and demonstration, and limited ability for teacher and student to tap, sing or play together simultaneously.
-As the COVID-19 pandemic wanes, but has not completely left us, online lessons may continue to be utilized for a variety of reasons (illness, inclement weather, distance lessons, etc) and are available for any students who prefer that option.
+I teach primarily in-person lessons, but continue to use online lessons for a variety of reasons (illness, inclement weather, distance lessons, etc).

 For another perspective, check out this article by Wendy Stevens written in March 2020, titled “Will online piano lessons really work for my child?”